 Try Out the App

 Now try out the revised app and see how the new workflow rule implements your business logic.

 1. Click the Invoices tab and either create a new Invoice or edit an existing Invoice.

-the Unit Price field by looking up the Price of the Merchandise that you
+3. Click back into the detail page for the new Line Item and notice how the first workflow rule you created automatically populated the Unit Price field by looking up the Price of the Merchandise that you selected.
+Cool!!

 **This document is referred from salesforce help tutorials